please-build/go-rules/tools/driver/README.md

 the `GOPACKAGESDRIVER` env var to that path.

 ## Features
-The package driver provides a bridge between tools like `gopls`, and many of the linter in `golangci-lint`.
-Anything that uses `github.com/x/tools` under the hood to list packages will also work.
+The package driver provides a bridge between go tooling and build systems like Please.
+Tools like `gopls`, and many of the linter in `golangci-lint` respect the package driver.
+Anything that uses `github.com/x/tools` under the hood will work.

 Instead of using `go list`, these tools will instead use this package driver.
-This then presents these packages as Please understands them, including the generated sources which would otherwise be missing from the driver response.
+The package driver will then use Please to resolve the packages, handling Please's semantics, including the generated sources which would otherwise be missing from the driver response.